jenn-if-err/ai-py/README.md

+# ai-py

-A Python CLI application that sends prompts to the Google Gemini AI API and displays the responses.
+A Python CLI application that sends prompts to Google Gemini and OpenAI (ChatGPT) APIs and displays the responses.

 ## Features

-- Reads prompts from stdin
+- Reads prompts from stdin or --prompt flag
-- Sends requests to Gemini AI API via HTTPS
+- Sends requests to Gemini AI API or OpenAI ChatGPT API
+- Supports both REST and google-generativeai (genai) backends for Gemini
 - Displays formatted AI responses

 ---